IEEG/iEEG2NWB/README.md

 ## Acknowledgements

-This work was done by Noah Markowitz and Stephan Bickel of the Human Brain Mapping Laboratory at North Shore University Hospital.
+This work was done by Noah Markowitz and Stephan Bickel (PI) of the Human Brain Mapping Laboratory at The Feinstein Institutes for Medical Research, Northwell Health.

 ## Funding

-This project was funded by the following organizations:
+This project was funded by:
 - **Kavli Foundation** Seed Grant (Stephan Bickel).
 - **R01DC019979 NIMH** (MPI Stephan Bickel).